Carpk/ShawnKlein/_posts/2016-09-24-android-adapter.md

 The adapter class can add another layer of abstraction and complexity, but when used correctly, it can greatly improve the performance of your app.

-For us to understand the Adapter class, we need to know how the ListView class works.

 #### ListView